About childhood obesity

 - being overweight or obese as an adult

-- developing serious health disorders during childhood such as type-2 diabetes, hip and joint problems and obstructive sleep apnoea
+- developing serious health disorders during childhood, including type-2 diabetes, obstructive sleep apnoea and hip and joint problems

-- suffering from emotional and social problems such as teasing and bullying, low self-esteem, depression, poor body image and eating disorders
+- suffering from emotional and social problems like teasing and bullying, low self-esteem, depression, poor body image and eating disorders

-- suffering physical health problems in adulthood, such as heart disease, type-2 diabetes, some types of cancer, infertility and skin disorders.
+- suffering physical health problems in adulthood, including heart disease, type-2 diabetes, some types of cancer, infertility and skin disorders.